 FLORRIE - "I Took A Little Something"

-Stephen @ XO's Middle Eight
+Props to: Stephen @ XO's Middle Eight

 Florrie is a little over a year younger than me, and already she has racked up a resume I'm beyond jealous of as a member of the Xenomania collective in the UK, playing drums for the legendary Girls Aloud amongst others.
 Thanks to her relation to the much revered Xenomania, her projects have gained a lot of hype around the blogosphere, and while the majority of her Introduction EP left me interested but not excited, her more recent EP, Experiments, did much more to stoke the fire.
 At the helm was "I Took A Little Something."
 Florrie is an interesting oddity to my words because she defies what I tend to classify as the "Xenomania Sound", but still sounds familiar in a good way.
 I will remain forever jealous of the UK's brand of witty dance-pop.